ibzimh/Optimised-Prime-Number-Generator/README.md

 # Optimised-Prime-Number-Generator

-Optimised Generator difference from the classical generator: <br />
+What is the difference between the Optimised Generator and the Classical Generator? <br />

 (the markdown in brackets, i.e., (`name`) refer to the variable name in the code) <br />